-Between the innocence of babyhood and the dignity of manhood we find a delightful creature called a boy.
-Boys come in assorted sizes, weights, and colors, but all boys have the same cree: To enjoy every second of every minute of every hour of every day and to protest with noise (their only weapon) when their last-minute is finished and the adult males pack them off to bed at night.
+Between the innocence of babyhood and the dignity of manhood, we find a delightful creature called a boy.
+Boys come in assorted sizes, weights, and colors, but all boys have the same creed: To enjoy every second of every minute of every hour of every day and to protest with noise (their only weapon) when their last-minute is finished and the adult males pack them off to bed at night.

 Boys are found everywhere — on top of, underneath, inside of, climbing on, swinging from, running around, or jumping to.
 Mothers love them, little girls hate them, older sisters and brothers tolerate them, adults ignore them, and Heaven protects them.
 A boy is Truth with dirt on its face, Beauty with a cut on its finger, Wisdom with bubble gum in its hair, and Hope of the future with a frog in its pocket.

 When you are busy, a boy is an inconsiderate, bothersome, intruding jangle of noise.
 When you want him to make a good impression, his brain turns to jelly or else he becomes a savage, sadistic, jungle creature bet on destroying the world and himself with it.

 A boy is a composite — he has the appetite of a horse, the digestion of a sword swallower, the energy of a pocket-sized atomic bomb, the curiosity of a cat, the lungs of a dictator, the imagination of a Paul Bunyan, the shyness of a violet, the audacity of a steel trap, the enthusiasm of a firecracker, and when he makes something he has five thumbs on each hand.